Opportunities and Limitations in Broadband Sensing: Appendix

 where we have only kept the lowest order correction terms.
 By inspection, we see that there is no way for a $T$ dependence to enter for higher order terms, and moreover we see that for $\omega$ large enough ($\Omega >> \mu B/\hbar$) the terms are both integrable over $\omega$ and arbitrarily small.
 We are interested in $N$ times the B-derivative of this error, where the extra factor of $N$ is because the total error accumulates at worst as $N$ times the step-wise error.
 But now we are done, since this shows that for all $\epsilon > 0$ there is an $\Omega(||G||, B, \delta t)$ such that in total we have a bound of

-where we've denoted two parts in the coefficient of the second term - one coming from the lowest order contribution to the right tail of the QFI, and one coming from the innaccuracy in this approximation.
+where we've denoted two parts in the coefficient of the second term - one coming from the lowest order contribution to the right tail of the QFI, and one coming from the inaccuracy in this approximation.
 So in total we see that $\int d\omega K(T) \in \mathcal{O}(T^2)$.
+We see furthermore that this argument generalizes to arbitrary entangled probes.
+The $B-$derivative of the time evolution is maximized on entangled inputs and contributes a factor of $n$, the number of qubits.
+To see this, note Eq.~\eqref{eq:trotter_derivative} for $n$ qubits is instead